fergald/explainer-bfcache-ccns/README.md

 and on its own
 it would cause more BFCache evictions.

+### Signals used to determine if BFCaching is allowed

+- API is available - this requires that both
-### Allow CCNS documents to be BFCached when the API is used
+  - the API is exposed to JS

-We take usage of the [API][api] as a signal that the document can be BFCached even with the CCNS header because it will be evicted when relevant state changes.

-In the following,
+  - JS is not disabled by the user
+- HTTP-authentication state
+- enterprise policy switch
+- what cookies have changed.
+  This signal is only valid if cookies are not disabled by the user/agent for this page.
+  If cookies are disabled then we consider them to always have changed.
+- have RPCs occurred that use the `Authorization` header.
-whether the `Authorization` header has been used is based on observing network requests made by the top-level frame and all same-origin subframes.
+  This is based on observing network requests made by the top-level frame and all same-origin subframes.
   We consider all same-origin frames because they have access to the same stored tokens (this will change with [storage partitioning][storage-partitioning]).
   We do not consider cross-origin subframes because CCNS on subframes does not currently prevent BFCaching.

+### Signals that are always used

+In the below,
+the following signals are always used and can cause a CCNS page not to be restored from BFCache regardless of any other conditions.

+#### HTTP-authentication state

+If HTTP-authentication state changes then a CCNS page will not be restored from BFCache.

+#### Enterprise policy switch

+If enterprise policy disabled BFCaching of CCNS pages then a CCNS page will not be restored from BFCache.
+Enterprises often have difficult-to-update software and/or shared devices.

+### Allow CCNS documents to be BFCached without the API.

+If the API is not available,
+either because it is not launched or because the user has disabled JS for this page then we take the most conservative approach and only allow pages to be restored if

+- cookies are enabled and no cookies (of any kind) have changed since the document was fetched
+- no RPCs have occurred that use the `Authorization` header

+### Allow more CCNS documents to be BFCached with the API

+We take usage of the [API][api] as a signal that the document can be BFCached even with the CCNS header because it has specified the conditions under which it should not be restored.

 The page can be cached with CCNS if both of the following are true

-- the API has been used to declare relevant cookies.
+- the API has been used to declare relevant cookies and those cookies have not changed since the page was fetched.
 - either of
    - the `Authorization` header has not been used.
-   - the `Authorization` header has been used and the API has been used to declare where tokens are stored.
+   - the `Authorization` header has been used and the API has been used to declare where tokens are stored and those tokens have not changed.

 This allows sites to